Paul O'Grady: 1984–1992: Residency in Vauxhall

-Mainstream success: 1992–1998
+1992–1998: Mainstream success

 After leaving the RVT, O'Grady continued to tour as Lily and released VHS videos of his performances.
 Gaining further public exposure through an appearance on the late-night Channel 4 comedy show Viva Cabaret!, he appeared on an episode of BBC quiz show That's Showbusiness.
 Moving into radio, he began making regular appearances as Lily on Woman's Hour and Loose Ends.
 Also moving into film, he travelled to Dublin, Ireland to play an inmate in the 1993 film In the Name of the Father; although not in the Lily character, he was credited as "Paul Savage".
 In character as Lily, he appeared on an October 1994 episode of BBC series The Steve Wright People Show, had a cameo in the soap Brookside the following month, and presented an episode of BBC music show Top of the Pops.
 He also appeared as a female pirate in an episode of BBC children's show Pirates.

 Employed to narrate the BBC 2 series Life Swaps, he was also given his own late-night Channel 4 series, Live from the Lilydrome, which was filmed in a working men's club in Blackpool.
 Given top billing at the gay rights charity Stonewall's 1994 Equality Show in Albert Hall, he also played the role of Nancy in the London Palladium's performance of the musical Oliver!.
 Reflecting his increasing success in mainstream British comedy, in 1994 he was nominated for both Top Live Stand-Up Comedian and Top Television Comedy Newcomer at the British Comedy Awards.
 Some in the South London gay scene were critical of O'Grady, accusing him of being a sell out; he fiercely denied these accusations, stating that "I've done nearly ten years on the factory floor and now I feel I deserve a shot in the office."

 After Paula Yates resigned as presenter of the Channel 4 morning television program The Big Breakfast, its production company Planet 24 employed O'Grady to replace her.
 A four-week Lie-in with Lily was commissioned as a trial run.
-As Lily, O'Grady ignored the suggested questions of PR agents, instead asked personal questions of his guests; having attracted 2 million viewers, Planet 24 renewed his contract to keep him on as presenter.
+As Lily, O'Grady ignored the suggested questions of PR agents and instead asked personal questions of his guests; having attracted 2 million viewers, Planet 24 renewed his contract to keep him on as presenter.
 Through contacts made in showbusiness, he befriended many A-list celebrities, among them Elton John and Cher.
 O'Grady found the early morning starts difficult, particularly as he was also appearing as Lily in a musical version of Prisoner Cell Block H at the Queen's Theatre in London's West End.
 When the musical then toured the UK, O'Grady took a break from The Big Breakfast to accompany it.